 Cube mirrors data from ERP, CRM, HRIS, Spreadsheets, or other sources connected or published to Cube.
-This source data is not changed when publishing using the Cube software add-on.
+This source data is not changed when publishing using the Spreadsheet add-on.

 Depending on data mappings, a Cube value may contain multiple consolidated transactions.
-Use the drilldown action in the Cube software add-on to split the value and view these transactions and their associated attributes.
+Use the Drilldown action in the Spreadsheet add-on to split the value and view these transactions and their associated attributes.

-Add tags to your dimensions in the Cube web portal to create alternate rollups or hierarchies.
+Add tags to your dimensions in the Web portal to create alternate rollups or hierarchies.
 See examples and learn more.

 Team members are the Cube users from your company.
-Add or remove users and manage their permissions in the team section of the Cube web portal.
+Add or remove users and manage their permissions in the team section of the Web portal.

-Build templates in the Cube spreadsheet add-on using your Cube dimensions or Cubifying the rows and columns of existing reports.
-Save templates to the add-on and the portal to generate reports quickly.
+Build templates in the Spreadsheet add-on using your Cube dimensions or Cubifying the rows and columns of existing reports.
+Save templates to the Spreadsheet add-on and the portal to generate reports quickly.

-The Time Top-level dimension appears in every Cube hierarchy and allows you to slice and dice by the financial period most relevant to your company.
+The Time top-level dimension appears in every Cube hierarchy, allowing you to slice and dice by the financial period most relevant to your company.

 Transactions are the individual line items representing an event, journal entry, or data point within a source system.
 Transactions have values and may have other associated metadata or attributes.

-Use the validate action in the Cube spreadsheet add-on to check your table's rows and columns before pushing or pulling data from Cube.
+Use the validate action in the Spreadsheet add-on to check your table's rows and columns before pushing or pulling data from Cube.
 Cube looks for an exact match to dimension names, so validating will help you catch human errors or typos.

 Use validation when Cubifying an existing report to quickly find the rows and columns that need to be updated to match your Cube dimensions.